Birthgap — global fertility and the timing of parenthood

 Global average (2024): 2.12 · European average (2024): 2.13

-The children per mother (CPM) in Lithuania stood at 1.96 in 2024, showing a slight decline of 0.06 from the previous year’s 2.024.
-Over the past five years, this figure has been on a downward trend, with the average CPM around 2.10.
-Compared to the 1970s, when the CPM averaged 2.20, current values have dropped by approximately 0.24.
-Among 38 countries globally, Lithuania ranks 8th in CPM, while within Europe it is among the lowest, holding the 6th position out of 31.
+Lithuania's children per mother (CPM) reached 1.96 in 2024, marking a decrease of 0.06 from the previous year’s figure of 2.02.
+Over the past five years, the CPM has been on a downward trend, averaging 2.10.
+When compared to the 1970s, where the average was 2.20, the current rate is approximately 0.24 lower.
+Among 38 countries worldwide, Lithuania holds the 8th position in CPM, and within Europe, it is among the lowest, ranked 6th out of 31.

 Children per Mother (CPM) over the decades